 Rock City, Mt.
 Diablo Maps

-Things To Do at Mt.
+Things to Do at Mt.
 Diablo’s Rock City

 Information signs told us that the Wind Caves were not formed by wind so much as a type of erosion led by rain mixed with carbon dioxide.
 This mixture formed weak acidic water that ran into the rock dissolving the “glue” that held the grains of the sandstone together.
 As the rocks’ crust fell away over time, the weakly glued sandstone was exposed to the elements and eroded more quickly than the outer parts of the rock.
-Think of it like nature’s way of sculpting rocks over time.
+Think of it as nature’s way of sculpting rocks over time.
 Sadly, you can see that visitors have added their own ink and carvings in more recent times.

 As you can see from the photo of the area map, this area has plenty of interchangeable trails to explore whether or not you have a destination in mind.
-During our visit, we started off following the Wind Caves from Big Rock Picnic Area, headed toward the CCC Trail that leads to Sentinel Rock, looped back to the Summit Trail and Wall Point Road, and found Big Rock last.
+During our visit, we started following the Wind Caves from Big Rock Picnic Area, headed toward the CCC Trail that leads to Sentinel Rock, looped back to the Summit Trail and Wall Point Road, and found Big Rock last.

 You won’t believe this, but we missed Elephant Rock!
 It was a classic case of me looking for hiking trails and missing what was right in front of us.
 In this area, it’s helpful to remember that there isn’t one exact trail that is going to take you through the Rock City highlights.
 This is a place to explore as you go.
 Take it from me, just keep your eyes open and enjoy the present.